IETS3/iets3.opensource/doc/design/01-kindaware-scope.md

 #### Improved Solution

 Instead of searching for the correct context from a Component.Ref, the Component.Ref should not be changed.
 It will still look for an  IVisibleElementsProvider to deliver a list of visible components for its scope.
 In addition the Component itself should be an IVisibleElementsProvider.
 It overrides the **visibleContentsOfType()** method and delegates the decision if elements list should be restricted to its kind.
-The ComponentKind shall have a method **virtual boolean hasRestriction()**, which returns by default false and a method  **virtual boolean canBeReferencedInContext() **which is true by default.
+The ComponentKind shall have a method **virtual boolean restrictScope()**, which returns by default false and a method  **virtual boolean canBeReferencedInContext() **which is true by default.
 So we don’t have any restrictions and allow any context-kind inside a "container"-kind.

 <table>
   <tr>